 Finally, the last module enlists some tools that help you get through your new retirement.
 For instance, one tool is resilience, which can help you get past the inevitable bumps in your life and get back up after facing major downfalls.

 One of the best things about this workshop is its group dynamics.
 You’ll get a chance to interact with fellow retirees during live sessions, which will enable you to learn from their experiences, explore their varying points of view, and get tremendous support from them while making your retirement decisions.

-Remember, we know that your finances are important – but considering the non-financial aspects of retirement is equally important if you want to make retirement the happiest time in your life.
+Remember, we know that your finances are important – but considering the non-financial aspects of retirement is equally important if you want to have a successful retirement.

-If you have any questions regarding your retirement planning, feel free to contact us.
+If you have any questions regarding your retirement planning, feel free to contact one of our retirement experts.
 And to learn more about how Marianne Oehser helps retirees lead a happy and meaningful life, check out Retire & Be Happy, and Next Chapter Lifestyle Advisors.

 Listen to Retirement Revealed on: